open-socialism/open-socialism-site/why-create-a-new-system.md

 Business and more specifically technology companies have advanced methods of organizing people and making decisions.
 These techniques have proven to be highly sophisticated and productive.
 This is a lot of the reason why companies like Google are so effective.
 [This video goes into a bunch of these practices used at Spotify without too much technobabble](https://labs.spotify.com/2014/03/27/spotify-engineering-culture-part-1/){:target="blank"}.
 Additionally, free software, known as 'Open Source' which is created by remote volunteers has created the [open source model](https://en.wikipedia.org/wiki/Open-source_model){:target="blank"} for managing teams which is also highly advanced and productive.

-This open source model can also be used to develop an alternative to DC very effectively as well.

 We have the technology and the knowledge to make ambitious new systems for managing people and society.
-So let's do it!
+Let's work together on taking a big stride forward as a species.

 [Check out the introduction](/introduction)